-62. The United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the 1995 Beijing Declaration and Platform for Action and Beijing +10 Outcome documents require governments working with the business community and women's representatives to implement a gender mainstreaming or human rights based approach and lens for public policy
+62. The United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the 1995 Beijing Declaration and Platform for Action and Beijing +10 Outcome documents require governments working with the business community and women's representatives to implement a gender mainstreaming or human rights based approach and lens to public policy development.
+The Federal Government is required to use "Gender Based"